SAP/cap-operator/website/content/en/docs/usage/prerequisites.md

       name: $XSAPPNAME.mtcallback
     ...
 ```
-When using mulitple xsuaa service instances in the app (e.g. one for the `application` and other `apiaccess`).
-The primary xsuaa instance can be set using the annotation: "sme.sap.com/primary-xsuaa" with the value being the `name` of the service instance, as shown below:
+When using mulitple [SAP Authorization and Trust Management Service](https://help.sap.com/docs/authorization-and-trust-management-service?locale=en-US) instances in the app (for example, one for the `application` and other `apiaccess`).
+The primary instance can be set using the annotation: "sme.sap.com/primary-xsuaa" with the value being the `name` of the service instance, as shown below:

 ```yaml
 apiVersion: sme.sap.com/v1alpha1